The most useful sentence in the archived version was also its simplest.

 JACS, now housed within the Jewish Board's community services, explicitly describes itself as a Jewish recovery resource for individuals and families, offering educational programming, a warm line, and community support built around addiction and recovery.
 Its own description says the program exists to promote understanding of alcoholism and chemical dependency as they affect Jewish family life.
 That is not rhetorical softening.
 It is a direct admission that the issue belongs inside communal life.

 Beit T'Shuvah in Los Angeles takes a different but equally instructive approach.
-Its current materials describe an addiction-treatment center rooted in community, one that combines clinical care with spiritual life and says it does not turn people away because of inability to pay.
+Its materials describe an addiction-treatment center rooted in community, one that combines clinical care with spiritual life and says it does not turn people away because of inability to pay.
 The point is not that every Jewish response must look like Beit T'Shuvah.
 The point is that serious Jewish institutions now treat addiction as a subject for structure, theology, counseling, and long-term care rather than for embarrassed silence.

-That is real progress.
+That is meaningful progress.

 Stigma remains one of the hardest parts